GabeScott/standard-works-vault/General Conference/1979 April - “Because I Have a Father”.md

 # “Because I Have a Father”

-*By Paul H. Dunn - Of the Presidency of the First Quorum of the Seventy*
+By Elder Paul H. Dunn - *Of the Presidency of the First Quorum of the Seventy*

 *Given in the April session of the 1979 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1979/04/because-i-have-a-father?lang=eng)

 Millions throughout the world sustain President Kimball as a prophet of the Lord.
-We in the Church sing a very important hymn that says, “We thank thee, O God, for a prophet / To guide us in these latter days” (Hymns, no. 196).
+We in the Church sing a very important hymn that says, “We thank thee, O God, for a prophet / To guide us in these latter days” (*Hymns,* no. 196).
 Prophets have done that throughout all of history.
 I testify to you that Spencer Kimball really is a prophet.

 For many years I have been a people-watcher.
 I love to watch people.
 They are interesting, fascinating.
 There is a sermon in every face.
 Faces!
 Smiling faces, frowning, angry, calm, unhappy, content.
 Faces!
 Round, square, oval, dimpled, beautiful, plain, striking, ordinary.
 Faces!
 Old and young.